dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

 - `--syswhispers --jump` in combination with `--peload` results in a crash.
 For the moment I can only recommend to not use this option as I have no clue where this sideeffect comes from
 - `--obfuscate` cannot handle ASM-Stubs well and therefore cannot compile binaries with `--hellsgate` or `--syswhispers`
 - XP/WS2k3 will only work with the flags `--syswhispers --noAntidebug --noDInvoke`
+- `--x86` / `--wow64` is no longer maintained and currently broken with the bundled (non-multilib) MinGW-w64 toolchain.
+Use x64 builds.
+- Newer MinGW-w64 linkers (11+) default to a high PE image base which breaks `-static` links with `relocation truncated to fit: R_X86_64_32S against .bss`.
+The packer now passes `-Wl,--image-base=0x10000` to the generated Loader compile command to work around this.
+If you build standalone Nim+static binaries with this stack you may need the same flag.

 ## TO-DO
 - [x] PELoader via syscalls